Salivary Glands Long Essays

 • It is the most common vascular headache

-• Causes pain of the face and jaws
+• Causes pain in the face and jaws

 • Occurs due to vasoconstriction of intracranial vessels followed by vasodilation